maelfabien/maelfabien.github.io/_pages/greenland.md

 *Place:* Narsarsuaq, Extreme South Greenland

-I had the chance to visit South Greenland during a 2 weeks treck with my grand-mother (who was aged 71 at that time!) back in 2016.
+I had the chance to visit South Greenland during a 10 days treck with my grand-mother (who was aged 71 at that time!) back in 2016.
 In Greenlandic, the country is called "Kalaallit Nunaat" which means "land of the Kalaallit".
 The Kalaallit is the name of the western Intuits.

 We travelled with Tasermiut, an agency specialized for this kind of trip.
 It is mandatory to have a guide when visiting Greenland, since there is not car/boat rental and the distances are huge.